LG LRFLC2706S InstaView Refrigerator: Editor's Verdict

 Pro Tip: Position your most-used items like milk, juice, and condiments in the Door-in-Door compartment.
 This maximizes the energy-saving benefit of InstaView by keeping frequently accessed items visible through the glass panel.

-The Door-in-Door compartment itself measures approximately 4 inches deep—sufficient for standard milk cartons, juice bottles, and condiment jars, but tight for wider items like half-gallon containers.
+The Door-in-Door compartment measures approximately 4 inches deep—sufficient for standard milk cartons, one-gallon jugs (with minimal clearance), juice bottles, and condiment jars.
+Half-gallon cartons fit more comfortably, though wider specialty containers may not.
 We found it most useful for breakfast items and kids' snacks, where the reduced opening angle (the door opens within a door) genuinely minimizes cold air loss.

 SmartThinQ connectivity delivered mixed results.
 The mobile app successfully allows temperature adjustments and sends alerts if the door remains open, but the Smart Diagnosis feature felt underutilized unless you're actively troubleshooting an issue.
 Voice control through Google Assistant worked reliably for temperature queries, though the novelty wore off quickly—most users will interact with physical controls the majority of the time.

 The Slim SpacePlus ice maker deserves special mention.
 By relocating the ice-making mechanism to the door, LG freed up nearly an entire shelf's worth of space in the fresh food compartment.
-Ice production proved adequate for a family of four (approximately 3 lbs per day), though the lack of a crushed ice option disappointed those who prefer it for beverages.
+Ice production proved adequate for a family of four (approximately 3 lbs per day, on par with most in-door ice makers in this class), though the lack of a crushed ice option disappointed those who prefer it for beverages.
 The ice dispenser operates quietly and dispenses cleanly without spillage.

 Noise levels remained impressively low during normal operation.
 The linear compressor runs nearly silently, with only slight humming noticeable when standing directly next to the unit.
 The defrost cycle, which runs automatically every 8-12 hours, produces a brief trickling sound but nothing disruptive.